-What has been the most valuable lesson you’ve learned while in the fashion industry.
+What has been the most valuable lesson you’ve learned while in the modelling industry.
 This can be about the industry or about yourself.

-Is your family supportive of you being a fashion designer?
+Is your family supportive of you being a model?

 If you could go back in a time machine to the time when you were just getting started, what would you do differently?

 The main thing I would do differently would be to not jump at every opportunity that comes my way, no matter how big of a deal it may seem to be at first.
 I used to do this a lot when I first started in the industry, and I would just throw myself out to any opportunity that came my way, without thinking things through clearly.
 This resulted in a lot of waste of time and money for myself, as I was promised certain jobs would lead to very high exposure/good money, while actually resulting in none of that.